rsmondal/EdTech-Analysis-and-Predictions/README.md

 # EdTech-Analysis-and-Predictions

 I am a data analyst working with an EdTech startup that wants to grow its offerings in recorded lectures.
 The company has collected data from various EdTech websites but needs your expertise to make sense of it.
 My task is to clean and analyse this data to uncover valuable insights.
-To ensure the startup can effectively leverage this information, you will create a dashboard  that presents following insights.
-Your analysis will help the company identify areas for improvement and opportunities for growth in their recorded lecture services.
+To ensure the startup can effectively leverage this information, I will create a dashboard  that presents following insights.
+MY analysis will help the company identify areas for improvement and opportunities for growth in their recorded lecture services.
 The most Important Emphasis should be category wise.

 Examine the distribution of course types across categories to uncover trends and insights, enabling the client to strategically determine which course types to launch in specific categories for maximum impact and alignment with learner demand, also count the number of courses by category and sub-category.